tubearchivist/browser-extension/README.md

 - Firefox: The addon is available on the [Extension store](https://addons.mozilla.org/addon/tubearchivist-companion/).
 - Chrome: The addon is available on the [Chrome Web Store](https://chrome.google.com/webstore/detail/tubearchivist-companion/jjnkmicfnfojkkgobdfeieblocadmcie).

+## Update
+After a new release here on GitHub, you'll get updates automatically in your browser.
+For Firefox this usually takes 1-2 hours, for Chrome 2-3 days, so please be patient.

 ## Permissions
 - **Access your data for www.youtube.com**: Needed for the addon to know your current page on YouTube to send the link to Tube Archivist.
 - **Storage**: Needed to store your connection details, needed to store your last visited YouTube link within the browser.